Koxx3/minimo/documents/help_settings_en.md

 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 0<br>
 <br>
-Usage : Use this value to correct the speed on the smartphone display.<br>
+Usage : Use this value to correct the speed on the smartphone display.
+You can increase or decrease the speed.<br>

 ### Aux relay name
 Valid configuration : SmartController / SmartDisplay<br>